OpenSourceBrain/VERTEXShowcase/VERTEX/README.md

 Scripts in this folder are either VERTEX models or methods to export VERTEX model structure and dynamics.

-To see membrane potential traces look at the images subfolder of VERTEXShowcase.
+To see membrane potential traces look at the [images](images) of VERTEXShowcase.
 To see network and morphology export to nml look at the NeuroML2 subfolder of VERTEXShowcase and OSB 3D explorer.
 To see LEMS xml files look at the test_LEMS suboflder of VERTEXShowcase.)